tylim88/Create-Prisma-App/README.md

 \*for Mac user, please change the value of PSQL_HOST in ./config/dev.env to docker.for.mac.localhost, do note that there is no similar support for Ubuntu(why you want to run dev in Ubuntu anyway?).

-Did I mention this boilerplate also comes with:
+This boilerplate also comes with:

 1. commit hooked prettier styling
 2. Babel env preset
 3. basic data model
 4. basic schema
 5. basic api call
-6. basic test (include subscription test)
+6. basic test
 7. basic CircleCI configuration file
 8. basic JWT authentication